llm-bible/llm-bible.github.io/_publications/yang2025policy.markdown

 bibkey: yang2025policy
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.12530"}
-tags: ['Agentic', 'Training Techniques', 'Interpretability and Explainability', 'Reinforcement Learning']
+tags: ['Interpretability and Explainability', 'Agentic', 'Training Techniques', 'Reinforcement Learning']
 ---
 As humans increasingly share environments with diverse agents powered by RL, LLMs, and beyond, the ability to explain their policies in natural language